Frequently Asked Questions for Consumers

 What are Double Up Bucks and how do I apply?
 When you swipe your EBT Card, you qualify for $10/day in additional special tokens that are only good for fruits and vegetables.
 The KCFM is part of a pilot program in Idaho.
 The funds for extra tokens are subsidized by the market and private donations.

 Can I use a credit/debit card for purchases?
 Yes.
 You can visit the Market Manager booth and swipe your debit or credit card for Market Tokens in $10 increments–they are treated like cash.
 Additionally, many vendors accept credit cards at their booths.

 Is the market operated by Kootenai County?
 No. The Kootenai County Farmers’ Market Association, Inc. is incorporated by the state of Idaho as a non-profit corporation.
 The KCFMA has a Board of Directors, paid managers, and much of the work to maintain and operate the market is done by unpaid volunteer members.
-The Wednesday market is operated in cooperation with the Coeur d’Alene Downtown Association.
 The mission of the Kootenai County Farmers’ Market Association is to foster local, family-operated agriculture, forestry, and arts and crafts.

 How can I become a vendor at the KCFMA?
 See the Become a Vendor section.